The museum collections and archive

 The Malvern Water Cure (and Malvern Water)

-The Water Cure room has a display on the Regency spa, and the earliest bath houses.
 The museum has a large collection of material on the Malvern Water Cure (from 1842).
-The commercial development of Malvern water, bottled at the Holy Well and the Schweppes Plant in Colwall, is well documented.
+The commercial development of Malvern water, bottled at the Holy Well and later, at the Schweppes Plant in Colwall, is well documented.
 There is also a collection of local lemonade and Malvern water bottles from the Victorian period.
 These collections are listed separately, but some of the larger items from the period are shown below.

 Most of the museum’s collection of costumes, domestic appliances, agricultural artefacts, prints, china, legal documents (including the 1841 Tithe Apportionment), maps and civic documents come from the 19th century.
 Only a small percentage is on display at any one time.
 Further information on the museum’s collections can be found by using the research guide.

-Displays in the Modern Room include material on Morgan and Santler cars, the Malvern Festival, the Lanchester Puppet Theatre, and wartime Radar research.
-It currently also displays local material commemorating the Great War.
+Displays in the Modern Room include material on Morgan and Santler cars, the Malvern Festival, the Lanchester Puppet Theatre, and wartime radar research.

 Reserve collections and archive